based on your own story.

 Any investment comes with fear and risk—the question you have to ask yourself is, “Will this investment get me closer to where I want to be?”
 If the answer is yes, then I can’t wait to see you inside the Academy.

 First things first: Please realize that these kinds of concerns are completely normal.
 These are the same worries that people writing memoir have had since writing memoir first became a thing.
 This is why, in each workshop, we talk about these issues (especially in the Ethics in Personal Nonfiction workshop).
-Plus, in our Discord community, you can share your concerns, ask your questions and get support from people dealing with the exact same worries and fears as you.
+Plus, in our community, you can share your concerns, ask your questions and get support from people dealing with the exact same worries and fears as you.
 That’s one of the biggest benefits of the Academy—you’re not only getting access to the workshops, you’re getting access to a community.
 People you can lean on, share things with, celebrate with.
 People who get what you’re going through.

 Absolutely.
 Because the program is structured with Pre-Writing, Writing, and Publishing in mind, it’s actually wonderful to come to the Academy with a blank slate.
 As long as you’re enthusiastic about writing and want to learn, you’ll be a-okay.

-Still on the Fence?
+Still on the fence?